Mortgages for seniors on Social Security in 2023

 In this article (Skip to…)

 When applying for a mortgage loan, lenders typically look at several types of income to determine your ability to repay the loan.
-Here are some examples of income that may be considered:
+Here are some examples of income that is generally accepted to qualify for a senior mortgage loan:

 • Retirement income: If you receive retirement income, including Social Security, 401(k), traditional IRA, Roth IRA, long-term disability, pensions, or annuities, lenders may consider this as part of your overall income

-• Investment income: If you have investment accounts, such as stocks or bonds, lenders may consider the income you receive from these investments as part of your overall income
+• Dividend and investment income: If you have investment accounts, such as dividend stocks or bonds, lenders may consider the income you receive from these investments as part of your overall income

 • Salary or wages: This is the most common type of income and includes the regular pay you receive from your employer